limingcan562/webpack5-boilerplate/README.md

     └── share.html
     ```
 - The file name in the `public` folder should not be the same as the file name under `src`, otherwise the packaged file under `src` will be overwritten after packaging

+## Other
+The test shows that the '@ babel/plugin transform modules commonjs' plug-in will affect the `webpack` `tree shaking` function, so this plug-in should be installed with caution

 ## End
 - For more analysis of this scaffolding, you can see my article [some experience on Webpack5 construction](https://limingcan562.github.io/posts/build-webpack5-feeling)